Myndex/Myndex/README.md

 ### _Welcome to the very bottom of the page!_
 Here at the very bottom of the page, we dare to ask the question, **_"do two lights make a dark?"_**

 Also, just **how many color scientists** does it take to rotationally engage the helical conducting threads of an illumination apparatus further composed of a sealed, evacuated glass envelope containing a plurality of filament holders which electrically connect and physically support a coiled electrically conducting but resistive filament preferentially fabricated from a tungsten alloy to the aforementioned helical threads, engaging into a helical conducting receptacle, such that when an electrical power source of sufficient voltage and current is applied, said filament shall be caused to incandesce and emit visible irradiance?
+The answer is "none" because they fell asleep reading this joke.

 ------